jnozzi/cocoadev.com/markdown/KeycodeFromUniChar.md

 Hi All,

 The program I'm trying to create is to increase accessibility to text fields so for a given set of preset strings the user can click a button and the app will post that string (or single key) to whichever app is active.
-I found the method General/CGPostKeyboardEvent but it requires a keycode as opposed to a string.
+I found the method CGPostKeyboardEvent but it requires a keycode as opposed to a string.
 So in theory I thought I would iterate through each character in my string and "post" them separately.
 I'm trying to figure out how to get the keycode for a given character.

 Thanks in advance for any help.